Foucault's Patriarchy: Demonization of Russia as Post-Modern Putsch

 READ MORE: 'Humanities Hijacked by Ideologues': Jordan Peterson Excoriates Western Academia

 Wait… what was that last part again?
 I'm a bit snowblind, all of the sudden.
 What's sex got to do with anything?
-Just imagine a neo-feminist repeating the above paragraph like a mantra with bloodshot eyes and saliva flying from their mouth.
+Just imagine a neo-feminist repeating "white, straight male" like a mantra in a crescendo, with bloodshot eyes and saliva flying from "their" mouth (Is that the proper pronoun?
+Or should I use Zie or Xe?).

 Now I feel better.